nilejohnson/email-preview-sfmc-api/README.md

 - **Inspecting Network Tab**: A detailed guide on how to use the Chrome network tab for constructing the API call is available.
 This technique is crucial for identifying the right endpoints and parameters for your API requests.
 - **Language Rendering**: The scripts allow you to render emails in different languages using the subscriber key.
 This feature is particularly useful for multilingual email campaigns.

-## Contributing

-Contributions to this project are welcome.
-If you have improvements or bug fixes:

-1. Fork the repository.
-2. Create a new branch for your features.
-3. Submit a pull request with a clear description of your changes.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for more detailed instructions.

 # MIT License